craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/black-lives-matter.md

 ----

-Note: I do still have lots to say about my main focus for this site around productivity, products, books, and business.
+Note: I still have lots to say about my main focus for this site around productivity, products, books, and business.

 I also am going to likely accelerate more posts around what I stand _for_ vs. against ahead of the election this fall.